Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 - Additional combined procedure requirements, for example, the addition of liposuction

-In order to get a tailored price adapted to an individual's needs, patients will need to be examined by a surgeon during the consultation to ascertain what is possible for the patient's body and expectations.
-A patient's personalised price is all-inclusive and shall take into account all of the patient's requirements, the tailored abdominoplasty price will cover:
+To get a tailored price adapted to an individual's needs, patients will need to be examined by a surgeon during the consultation to ascertain what is possible for the patient's body and expectations.
+A patient's personalised price is all-inclusive and shall take into account all of the patient's requirements.
+The tailored abdominoplasty price will cover:

 - Highly rated CQC hospital cost